 If you have a heavy baby, they may have reached 9kg or more, but just not be developmentally ready to hold themselves and be forward facing.
 So what should you do?

-Child restraints are tested and approved for your child’s weight, not age.
+Child restraints are tested and approved for your child’s weight and height, not age.
 But weight is not the only factor that has to be considered when it comes to choosing a child car seat, says Kiddicare.
 RoSPA backs this up.

 “RoSPA recommends that he or she should remain in the rearward seat until the weight of 13kg is exceeded and he or she can confidently and comfortably sit up for a reasonable length of time – 30 minutes of more is a good guide,” says Duncan.

-Don’t be tempted to move your baby into a forward facing seat as soon as he reaches 9kg – the starting point for Group 1 seats.
+Don’t be tempted to move your baby into a forward facing seat as soon as he reaches 9kg – the starting point for the older and still currently legal Group 1 seats.

 If your child is 9kg or more and not sitting up properly on their own, Kiddicare suggests using a larger rear facing seat suitable for children up to 18kg or a combination car seat, which span from birth to 18kg (approximately 4 years).